Blow Up (club)

-The Blow Up (1967–1972) was a famous nightclub in Munich and Germany's first large-scale discotheque.
+The Blow Up (1967–1972) was a nightclub in Munich and Germany's first large-scale discotheque.
 During its existence, the nightclub was the favorite topic of magazines and daily newspapers because of countless happenings, drug stories and its psychedelic light projections.
 The British Pathé described the club as being "the hottest and most expensive happening center in West Germany.
 It's wild, it's way-out, it's with it, it's got everything."